mfahlandt/body-parser-zlib/README.md

 app.use(bodyParser.zlib());
 ```

-This will parse any gziped request and place it as a JavaScript object on `req.body` for your route handlers to use.
+This will parse any gzipped request and place it as a JavaScript object on `req.body` for your route handlers to use.

 ## Example